By: Joshua Browne, M.P.S.

 A Profound Feeling of Gratitude and Joy

 Recently, while reading a book entitled, “Prisoners of our Thoughts” by Alex Pattakos and Elaine Dundon (2017), I was suddenly struck with a profound sense of gratitude for the beauty of the authors’ creation.
 The expertly crafted ideas expressing the profound truths, originating from Pattakos’ and Dundon’s (2017) operationalization of Viktor Frankl’s (1984) philosophies contained in the classic book, “Man’s Search for Meaning,” penetrated my soul, infusing it with love and gratitude for both Pattakos’ (2017) and Frankl’s (1984) desire to encourage and elevate others.
 As I connected with the profound principles contained in this book, I was inspired, enlightened, and certain the same spirit that encouraged these two elegant books was living inside of me.
 These authors had successfully communicated their genuine yearning to lift others.
 In a moment, I knew I was forever changed, as the desire to follow their example of leading with encouragement by teaching meaningful principles, connected with me and invited me to perpetuate the distribution of these gifts of insight and wisdom.
-Is there any greater pursuit than to assist others to connect with meaning and identify the purpose of their lives?
+Is there any greater pursuit than to facilitate personal connection to meaning and purpose?

 The Power of Gratitude